TrollingInDaDeep/DronesliderSwitches/README.md

    - Don´t burn the potentiometers with your solder iron
    - when desoldering your previous modifications, don´t rip off one of the pads like I did
    - It´s a fiddly job, don´t loose patience and take breaks if needed
+   - The Mixing potentiometers behave a bit strange.
+When a voice is enabled, you should turn up the pot at least a little bit, otherwise none of the voices will be heard.
+I used linear pots, which are sub-optimal for audio usage, but they work quite okay with this strange behavior.

 # Sequencer